Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 In order to write your own ground shader, select the `HTerrain` node, and change the shader type to `Custom`.
 Then, select the `custom shader` property and choose `New Shader`.
 This will create a new shader which is pre-filled with the same source code as the last built-in shader you had selected.
 Doing it this way can help seeing how every feature is done and find your own way into implementing customizations.

-The plugin is setting several `uniform` parameter names which will be set to values specific to the plugin:
+The plugin does not actually hardcode its features based on its built-in shaders.
+Instead, it looks at which `uniform` parameters your shader defines, and adapts in consequence.
+A list of `uniform` parameters are recognized, some of which are required for heightmap rendering to work:

+TODO Make a grid and indicate types

 - `u_terrain_heightmap`: the heightmap, a half-precision float texture which can be sampled in the red channel.
 Like the other following maps, you have to access it using cell coordinates, which can be computed as seen in the built-in shader.
 - `u_terrain_normalmap`: the precalculated normalmap of the terrain, which you can use instead of computing it from the heightmap
 - `u_terrain_colormap`: the color map, which is the one modified by the color brush.
 The alpha channel is used for holes.
-- `u_terrain_splatmap`: the classic splatmap, where each channel determines the weight of a given texture.
+- `u_terrain_splatmap`: the classic 4-component splatmap, where each channel determines the weight of a given texture.
 The sum of each channel should be 1.0.
 - `u_terrain_globalmap`: the global albedo map.
 - `u_terrain_inverse_transform`: a 4x4 matrix containing the inverse transform of the terrain.
 This is useful if you need to calculate the position of the current vertex in world coordinates in the vertex shader, as seen in the builtin shader.
 - `u_terrain_normal_basis`: a 3x3 matrix containing the basis used for transforming normals.
 It is not always needed, but if you use `map scale` it is required to keep them correct.
+- `u_terrain_splat_index_map`: an index map, used for texturing based on a `TextureArray`. the R, G and B components multiplied by 255.0 will provide the index of the texture.
+- `u_terrain_splat_weight_map`: a 2-component weight map where a 3rd component can be obtained with `1.0 - r - g`, used for texturing based on a `TextureArray`.
+The sum of R and G must be 1.0.

 - `u_ground_albedo_bump_0` to `3`: these are up to 4 albedo textures for the ground, which you have to blend using the splatmap.
 Their alpha channel can contain bump.
 - `u_ground_normal_roughness_0` to `3`: similar to albedo, these are up to 4 normal textures to blend using the splatmap.
 Their alpha channel can contain roughness.

+- `u_ground_albedo_bump_array`: equivalent of the previous individual albedo textures, as an array.
+The plugin knows you use this texturing technique by checking the existence of this parameter.
+- `u_ground_normal_roughness_array`: equivalent of the previous individual normalmap textures, as an array.

 You don't have to declare them all.
 It's fine if you omit some of them, which is good because it frees a slot in the limited amount of `uniforms`, especially for texture units.
 Other parameters are not used by the plugin, and are shown procedurally under the `Shader params` section of the `HTerrain` node.